This is why blackface is offensive

 The origins of blackface date back to the minstrel shows of mid-19th century.
 White performers darkened their skin with polish and cork, put on tattered clothing and exaggerated their features to look stereotypically "black."
 The first minstrel shows mimicked enslaved Africans on Southern plantations, depicting black people as lazy, ignorant, cowardly or hypersexual, according to the Smithsonian's National Museum of African American History and Culture (NMAAHC).

-The performances were intended to be funny to white audience.
+The performances were intended to be funny to white audiences.
 But to the black community, they were demeaning and hurtful.

 One of the most popular blackface characters was "Jim Crow," developed by performer and playwright Thomas Dartmouth Rice.
 As part of a traveling solo act, Rice wore a burnt-cork blackface mask and raggedy clothing, spoke in stereotypical black vernacular and performed a caricatured song and dance routine that he said he learned from a slave, according to the University of South Florida Library.